Aviation Consulting Services

 - Passenger Facility Charge (PFC) Planning and Implementation – With the uncertainties in federal funding authorization, airport operators must secure additional revenue sources to fund their CIPs.
 Ricondo evaluates PFC project eligibility and analyzes whether PFC revenues are best used on a "pay-as-you-go" basis or in some form of "leveraging" against debt issuance.
 Ricondo also prepares PFC impose and use applications and applications that meet the FAA's Significant Contribution Test for increasing a PFC above $3.00 per eligible enplaned passenger.
 We have good working relationships with the FAA and have significant experience preparing PFC applications and amendments.

 - Rental Car Business and Financial Planning – Often the second or third largest source of nonairline revenues at airports, rental car companies are crucial to airport facility, business, and financial planning.
 Ricondo provides comprehensive facility, operational, business, and financial planning services for airport rental car operations.
-In particular, Ricondo's rental car business and financial planning services include concession program development, concession policy and objectives formulation, requests for proposals/qualifications/bid document development, lease agreement development and negotiations, special facility or revenue bond feasibility study preparation, customer facility charge (CFC) strategy development, and financial analyses to support the calculation of CFC rates and other rental fees.
+In particular, Ricondo's rental car financial planning and busines advisory services include concession program development, concession policy and objectives formulation, requests for proposals/qualifications/bid document development, lease agreement development and negotiations, special facility or revenue bond feasibility study preparation, customer facility charge (CFC) strategy development, and financial analyses to support the calculation of CFC rates and other rental fees.